-CRJU 1305 Introduction to Criminal Justice 3 credits: 3 hours lecture/week
+CRJU 1305 Introduction to Criminal Justice

-This course an introduction to the American Criminal Justice System.
+This course is an introduction to the American Criminal Justice System.
 Topics will include the police, courts, and correctional systems.
 (Prerequisites: None).

-CRJU 1308 Introduction to Corrections 3 credits: 3 hours lecture/week
+CRJU 1308 Introduction to Corrections

 This course will cover the history and evolution of Corrections from early European times through present day America.
 It will then move to the current state of Corrections and the daily challenges that correctional officers go through.
 The student will also learn about the different type of offenders and inmates that they would be expected to deal with on a daily basis.
 The class will also discuss the differences between State, local and Federal institutions.
 (Prerequisites: None).